 Wake Forest Power never asks or requires customers who have delinquent accounts to purchase a prepaid debit card to avoid electric service disconnection.
-Customers can make payments any number of ways, including online, by phone, by automatic bank draft, by mail or in person.
+Customers can make payments any number of ways, including online, by phone, by AutoPay, by mail or in person.

 If you or someone you know has a question about whether someone is a legitimate representative of Wake Forest Power, call the Town of Wake Forest at 919-435-9400.
 Call police immediately if you believe the person is an imposter.